rotemdan/YouTubeCinemaMode/README.md

 Improves the YouTube experience by maximizing video player real-estate and fixing some common annoyances.

 * Maximizes player to fit the entire viewport area.
-* Auto-hides the top bar on watch pages for maximum space utilization (will only display when mouse hovers over the top of the page).
+* Auto-hides the top bar on watch pages for maximum space utilization (will only display when mouse hovers over the top of the page for several hundred milliseconds).
 * Auto-pauses other playing videos (in any tab) when playback is started/resumed (supports both watch pages and channel pages, but not embedded videos at the moment).
 * Disables SPF (Structured Page Fragments, AKA red loading bar).
 * Auto-expands video description.